-Ontario premier’s apologizes after retracting restrictions
+Canada bans flights from India, Pakistan

 He also suggested his government will offer province-paid paid sick leave for COVID-19 patients, but announced no details.
 The lack of such a program has led to widespread complaints.

-The pandemic restrictions Ford’s government announced on April 16 immediately ran into opposition.
+The pandemic restrictions Ford’s government announced last Friday immediately ran into opposition.
 Police departments insisted they wouldn’t use new powers to randomly stop pedestrians or motorists and doctors complained the rules focused on outdoor activities like playgrounds and golf rather than more dangerous indoor settings.

 Restaurants, gyms and classrooms across the province already had been closed.
 Most nonessential workers are working from home.